gravitational/teleport/rfd/00XY-session-locking.md

 ## What

 This RFD provides a locking mechanism to restrict access to a Teleport environment.
-When such a lock is in force, all interactions involving identities described by the lock are either terminated or prevented.
+When such a lock is in force, all interactions matching the lock's conditions are either terminated or prevented.

 ## Why